Photo: Unknown (prototype asset) / project prototype

 Price: SGD 150–400/night (~€104–276) | Location: 2 Dickson Road, Little India

-Wanderlust is Singapore’s most creative independent boutique — the extraordinary four-room-type design concept (each of the 4 floor types has a completely different design identity: Eclectic, Whimsical, Industrial, Monochrome), the extraordinary café on the ground floor, and the exceptional value for a Singapore boutique.
-The Little India location (the most extraordinary street food neighborhood in Singapore — the extraordinary tarka dhal, the mutton biryani, and the exceptional fresh coconut) provides the most authentic Singapore food access of any boutique hotel.
+Wanderlust is Singapore’s most creative independent boutique — a four-room-type design concept (each of the 4 floor types has a completely different design identity: Eclectic, Whimsical, Industrial, Monochrome), a café on the ground floor, and exceptional value for a Singapore boutique.
+The Little India location (a lively street food neighborhood — tarka dhal, mutton biryani, and fresh coconut) provides the most authentic Singapore food access of any boutique hotel.

-Singapore’s hawker center culture (the government-mandated collective food markets, where hundreds of individual hawker stalls share communal seating and facilities) is UNESCO Intangible Cultural Heritage — the most extraordinary value-quality combination in the world’s food culture:
+Singapore’s hawker center culture (the government-mandated collective food markets, where hundreds of individual hawker stalls share communal seating and facilities) is UNESCO Intangible Cultural Heritage — one of the best value-quality combinations in the world’s food culture:

-• Lau Pa Sat (Central Business District): The extraordinary Victorian-era iron market building, open until midnight, the famous Satay by the Bay after 19:00
+- Lau Pa Sat (Central Business District): A Victorian-era iron market building, open until midnight, with the famous Satay by the Bay after 19:00

-• Old Airport Road Food Centre (Geylang): The most locals-oriented of the major hawker centers — the extraordinary quality, lower tourist prices
+- Old Airport Road Food Centre (Geylang): The most locals-oriented of the major hawker centers — high quality, lower tourist prices

-The $1–3 plate: The hawker center meal ($3–6 for a full plate including a drink) is the most extraordinary food value in any developed country — the quality of the Hainanese chicken rice ($4), the char kway teow ($4–5), and the laksa ($5–6) is genuinely exceptional by any standard.
+The $1–3 plate: The hawker center meal ($3–6 for a full plate including a drink) is among the best food values in any developed country — the quality of the Hainanese chicken rice ($4), the char kway teow ($4–5), and the laksa ($5–6) is genuinely exceptional by any standard.

 Practical Notes

-Singapore’s efficiency: Singapore’s MRT (mass rapid transit) is the finest public transport system in Southeast Asia — the extraordinary cleanliness, the 100% coverage of tourist areas, and the extraordinary reliability (the Singapore MRT is rarely delayed).
-The EZ-Link card (SGD 10 + SGD 5 credit from any MRT station) is the most convenient payment.
+Singapore’s efficiency: Singapore’s MRT (mass rapid transit) is the best public transport system in Southeast Asia — cleanliness, 100% coverage of tourist areas, and high reliability (the Singapore MRT is rarely delayed).
+The EZ-Link card (SGD 10 + SGD 5 credit from any MRT station) is the most convenient payment method.

 FAQ

 What is the best area to stay in Singapore?
 For first-time visitors: the Marina Bay and River Valley area (walking distance to Gardens by the Bay, the Marina Bay Sands, Clarke Quay, and Chinatown).
-For longer stays or return visitors: the Tanjong Pagar shophouse area (the most atmospheric neighborhood, the finest food, the Six Senses Duxton) or the Robertson Quay (the Warehouse Hotel, the river-facing restaurants).
+For longer stays or return visitors: the Tanjong Pagar shophouse area (the most atmospheric neighborhood, excellent food, the Six Senses Duxton) or Robertson Quay (the Warehouse Hotel, river-facing restaurants).